Best Cycling Power Meter

 - Used – I might consider a nearly new Power Meter from a friend but I wouldn’t buy one secondhand.
 You might take some comfort from a manufacturer-refurbished power meter on special offer…or not.

-- A rear wheel, hub-based power meter is pretty much fixed to that wheel so what do you do for power when you get your disc wheel out on race day?
+- A rear wheel, a hub-based power meter is pretty much fixed to that wheel so what do you do for power when you get your disc wheel out on race day?
 What if discs are banned on race-day due to the wind?
 What if your ITU draft-legal race requires wheels to have spokes?
 If you are considering a hub-based solution then YOUR Best Power Meter solution is very likely to involve more than one power meter type OR two or 3 power meter hubs.

 - Cleats – each power meter pedal brand requires some flavour of XPEDO/LOOK KEO cleat.
 If you don’t like those cleats then you have to consider a non-pedal solution.
 Sorry.